How To Select The Best Shades For Your Home

 You can make somebody who just hasn’t slept well, for a decade, we give them dark and roller shades, and the very next phone call has been I can’t believe what this does.

-I mean, even if you’re in an area that that is primarily, secluded there’s still going to be the street lights and full moons etc. There’s going to be some form of natural light sipping through the window.
+I mean, even if you’re in an area that is primarily, secluded there’s still going to be the street lights and full moons, etc. There’s going to be some form of natural light sipping through the window.
 Room darkening shades will eliminate this, providing a much better sleep.

 What’s the best fabric for screen shades?

-There’s different fabric for different applications.
-It really depends on what you’re trying to accomplish.
+There are different fabrics for different applications.
+It depends on what you’re trying to accomplish.
 This will be the determining factor of what fabric we’re doing to use.
 Our fabric will however come from a company called Mermet.

 A couple of things we love about their fabric is that: they’re based in South Carolina.
 This is the actual location from which they weave their fabric.
 Their fabric is considered the Ferrari of fabrics, there is not a better fabric for your roller shades.

 So when we say that our shades are made in America, assembled in America, there’s no caveats to all of that.
-Our fabric origins in South Carolina, while our shades are assembled in Orland, Florida and then shipped down to us.
-Working with local manufacturers allow us to have a little bit better control of our supply chain, allowing shorter turnaround times.
+Our fabric originates in South Carolina, while our shades are assembled in Orland, Florida, and then shipped down to us.
+Working with local manufacturers allows us to have a little bit better control of our supply chain, allowing shorter turnaround times.

-The second main reason we love Mermet is the quality of their material of the fabrics.
+The second main reason we love Mermet is the quality of their material of fabrics.

-The fabric we use all has fiberglass core.
-Watch this video to learn more .
+The fabric we use all has a fiberglass core.
+Watch this video to learn more.

 What’s the best color for shades?

-Your visibility through a darker/black shade is far superior than anything you’re gonna get on the lighter spectrum of colors.
-So if you’re looking to accomplish those things we talked about earlier in the podcast, and still see out your window, I’m going to steer you ever so gently towards those darker looking shades.
+Your visibility through a darker/black shade is far superior to anything you’re gonna get on the lighter spectrum of colors.
+So if you’re looking to accomplish those things we talked about earlier in the podcast, and still see out your window, I’m going to steer you ever so gently toward those darker-looking shades.
 Because you can see proper pixelated images through the darker shades.
 You can watch dolphins jump in the bay, through black shades, while through a lighter shade, you might see a little bit of a water ripple but not know what’s going on underneath there.

 So, if your number one value is view-through after solar control, you should go darker.

-So outside the black and white scale we’ve got an array of colors.
+So outside the black and white scale, we’ve got an array of colors.
 Gray, linen, white, orange, I mean, we’ve got all the color options you can ask for.
-But again, we want to make sure your color option also provide all the functionalities you need.
+But again, we want to make sure your color option also provides all the functionalities you need.

 I remember 15-20 years ago when this man tried to sell me on the idea of shade motorization.
 He told me how it was going to take over the world, and I looked at him puzzled thinking it probably won’t happen.
-The guys name was Tom and he looked me dead in the eyes and asked me when’s the last time I lifted my garage manually?
-That was a big aha-moment for me.
+The guy’s name was Tom and he looked me dead in the eyes and asked me when was the last time I lifted my garage manually.
+That was a big aha moment for me.

-And his statements really has come true since.
+And his statements have come true since.
 Today, about 90% of all the shades we do are motorized.
 Once you’ve experienced motor on a shade, you’re not going back to manual shades.
-Currently, the United States government is pushing through a new law where cord loops will no longer be an option due to child-safety reasons.
+Currently, the United States government is pushing through a new law where cord loops will no longer be an option due to child safety reasons.

 Previously, we’ve been able to use anchors for child safety purposes, to avoid any children from putting their heads in the loop.
 But the government isn’t trusting companies to do that anymore.

-Which will leave us with two options on shades operations: cordless or motorized.
+This will leave us with two options for shade operations: cordless or motorized.